Top seed UConn steamrolls into Sweet 16 with 75-58 rout of Northwestern in East Region

 The steamrolling Huskies had no such trouble, winning their eighth consecutive NCAA Tournament game by double digits despite going 3 for 22 from 3-point range.
 The record is nine, set by Michigan State from 2000-01.

-“I was really impressed with their defense in person,” Northwestern coach Chris Collins said.
-“They have all the ingredients to win another championship.”
+“I was very impressed in person with their defense," Northwestern coach Chris Collins said.
+“They have all the ingredients to win another championship, there’s no question about it."

 Minus two injured starters, junior guard Ty Berry and 7-foot senior center Matthew Nicholson, the Wildcats had no answer for the 7-2 Clingan.
 He had a double-double less than 16 minutes into the game and blocked consecutive shots in a span of four seconds during one first-half sequence.